 - Knowledge that the action could bring harm

 - Intent of causing bodily harm to another person

 In other words, assault is defined as the intention of using willful force to cause bodily harm, and it has to be shown that the charged person understood that their actions would cause such harm.
 Of course, there are several different kinds of assault.

-Assault with a firearm charges involve the use of a gun.
-In addition to shooting someone or attempting to shoot them, an assault with a firearm also can be charged if you shoot someone, attempt to shoot someone, or hit someone with the butt of your gun (otherwise known as “pistol whipping”).
-Though California has very strict gun laws, assault with a firearm is one of the many gun crimes that our violent crimes lawyers at Simmrin Law Group have experience defending successfully.
+Aggravated assault with a firearm charges involve the use of a gun.
+In addition to shooting someone or attempting to shoot them, an assault with a firearm also can be charged if you shoot someone, attempt to shoot someone, or hit someone with the butt of your gun (otherwise known as “pistol-whipping”).

 Assault with a Deadly Weapon

 The California Penal Code has a long list of deadly weapons, but some examples can include the use of a car as a weapon, a broken glass bottle, swords, knives, and brass knuckles.
 A car can be used as a weapon, too.
 Our violent crimes lawyers are also adept at helping clients with most weapons charges.

 It is important to remember that an actual injury is not necessary for someone to be charged with assault.
 All that matters is that the charged person was seeking to harm the other person.
 If actual harm occurred, an additional charge of battery may be added.

 A charge of battery is different from assault in that it entails that contact or force actually occurred.
 Therefore, battery charges often come with harsher penalties than assault charges.
 For example, a “simple battery” charge is one in which no serious injury resulted from the actions, but it can still net a convicted person such penalties as:

 - Half a year in jail